 Dr Inge Daniels is Associate Professor in Visual and Material Culture at the Institute of Social and Cultural Anthropology.
 Her research interests include consumption, gift exchange, anthropology of space and everyday religious practices.
 She has recently published a book entitled The Japanese House: Material Culture in the Modern Home.

 Professor Tim Key is the Deputy Unit Director for Oxford’s Cancer Research UK Epidemiology Unit.
 His main interests are the roles of diet and hormones in the aetiology of cancer, particularly cancers of the breast, prostate and colon.
 He is the principal investigator for EPIC-Oxford and the chairman of the EPIC prostate cancer working group.
 Additionally, he serves as a member of the Scientific Advisory Committee on Nutrition.

-Dr Deborah Oxley is a lecturer in Economic History and Fellow of All Souls College.
+Deborah Oxley is Professor of Social Science History and Fellow of All Souls College.
 Her expertise in anthropometric history underscores her research into relationships among stature and weight in European populations, and the impact that body mass has upon economic performance in society from the individual to the national level.
 Her research interests also include Australian convicts and coercive labour systems, migration studies, microeconomics of the household, gender and ageing.